inko-lang/website/source/manual/compiler/type-inference.html.md

 ## Introduction

-Inko employs type inference to remove the need for manually adding type annotations in a variety of places.
-Because Inko is a gradually typed language, in certain cases a type will be inferred as `Dynamic` instead of it being inferred based on a value assigned or returned.
+Inko uses type inference, removing the need for manually adding type annotations in a variety of places.

 ## Let bindings